Children unlawfully in NZ

 - are 5 to 19 years old

-- are unlawfully in New Zealand, so doesn’t hold a visa to be here
+- are unlawfully in New Zealand, they do not hold a visa to be here

 - have been living continuously in New Zealand with a parent or legal guardian for over 6 months